CPHDH/placepress/README.md

 Publish location-based, media-rich, structured narratives.
 Designed for public historians, urbanists, and other humanities researchers.
 Adds Tour and Location post types, as well as custom taxonomies and metadata fields.

 ## Location Shortcodes
-PlacePress automatically adds custom content to each Story post.
-If you would like to change the order in which these components appear in a Story post or custom template, you may use the following shortcodes.
+PlacePress automatically adds custom content to each Location post.
+If you would like to change the order in which these components appear in a Location post or custom template, you may use the following shortcodes.
 Each of these accepts a `no-heading` attribute.
-- `[placepress_images]` : custom placement of image gallery within a story
+- `[placepress_images]` : custom placement of image gallery within a location
-- `[placepress_audio]` : custom placement of audio playlist within a story
+- `[placepress_audio]` : custom placement of audio playlist within a location
-- `[placepress_video]` : custom placement of video playlist within a story
+- `[placepress_video]` : custom placement of video playlist within a location
-- `[placepress_map]` : custom placement of map within a story
+- `[placepress_map]` : custom placement of map within a location

 ## Global Shortcodes
-The following shortcodes may be used to place PlacePress components in any non-Story post or page.
+The following shortcodes may be used to place PlacePress components in any non-Location post or page.
 - `[placepress_global_map]` : adds the global map to a standalone page

 ## Helper Functions